hyperspy/rosettasciio/doc/supported_formats/delmic.rst

 ..
 Note::
-    To load the various types of datasets in the file, use the ``signal`` argument with "cl", "se", "survey", "anchor", to load respectively the cathodoluminescence, secondary electron concurrent, secondary electron survey, the drift anchor region.
+    To load the various types of datasets in the file, use the ``signal`` argument with "cl", "se", "survey", or "anchor", to load respectively the cathodoluminescence, secondary electron concurrent, secondary electron survey, drift anchor region.
     The special value "all" can be used to load all datasets in the file.

     .. code-block:: python